DHTMLX/gantt-docs/data/desktop/auto_scheduling.md

 {{pronote This functionality is available only in the PRO edition.}}

-The library provides the **auto_scheduling.js** extension that gives Gantt the ability to schedule tasks automatically depending on relations between them.
+The library provides the **auto_scheduling** extension that gives Gantt the ability to schedule tasks automatically depending on relations between them.

 <img src="desktop/auto_scheduling.png">